serverdensity/sd-agent-core-plugins/snmp/README.md

 #### Use your own Mib

-To use your own MIB with the datadog-agent, you need to convert them to the pysnmp format.
+To use your own MIB with the sd-agent, you need to convert them to the pysnmp format.
 This can be done using the ```build-pysnmp-mibs``` script that ships with pysnmp.

 It has a dependency on ```smidump```, from the libsmi2ldbl package so make sure it is installed.
 Make also sure that you have all the dependencies of your MIB in your mib folder or it won't be able to convert your MIB correctly.